-Immediately I thought there was a blockage somewhere in the client’s life, perhaps an inability to move forward with something, which was confirmed when I quickly mentioned it at the beginning of the reading.
+Immediately I thought there was a blockage somewhere in the client’s life, perhaps an inability to move forward with something, which was confirmed when I mentioned my first impression at the beginning of the reading.

 Needless to say I turned all the cards around and proceeded with the reading and took the message of the reversed cards into account.

 I don’t like the term “ill-dignified”, which is also used to describe reversed cards.
 Not every reversed card has a negative meaning.